 c.
 725AD – the Lombards finally take control of Corsica, but not for long.

 774AD - Charlemagne conquers Corsica and incorporates it into the Holy Roman Empire.
-It remains under Frankish control, with brief interludes of Lombard rule until the end the 11th century.
+It remains under Frankish control, with brief interludes of Lombard rule until the end of the 11th century.

 1077 – after years of anarchy, in-fighting between the island’s noble family and wars between the Genoese and the Pisans, Corsica is transferred to the Papal States.